-Adobe RGB: A color space that comprises more colors than standard sRGB.
+Adobe RGB: Created by Adobe, this color space comprises more colors than standard sRGB.
 It is used primarily for printing purposes.
-Created by Adobe.

 AI Servo: Abbreviation of Artificial Intelligence Servo.
-Dedicated focusing mode in Canon cameras for moving objects.
+It is a dedicated focusing mode in Canon cameras for moving objects.

-Anti-aliasing: A process by which the edges appear smooth instead of taking jagged looks.
+Anti-aliasing: It is a process by which the edges appear smooth instead of taking jagged looks.

-Aperture: A circular opening in the lens through which light enters inside the camera.
-Larger aperture gives more light and shallower depth of field.
-Smaller aperture gives less light and deeper depth of field.
+Aperture: Aperture is a circular opening in the lens through which light enters inside the camera.
+A larger aperture gives more light and shallower depth of field.
+A smaller aperture gives less light and a deeper depth of field.
 Aperture is measured in f-stops.

 Aperture Priority: Known as Aperture value (Av) in Canon and Aperture (A) in Nikon cameras.
 This mode allows the photographer to control the aperture value manually while shutter speed is determined automatically.

-APS-C: An abbreviation of Advance Photo System.
+APS-C: It is an abbreviation of Advanced Photo System.
 Crop frame cameras use APS-C sensors.

 Aspheric Lens: A lens whose surface profiles are neither spherical nor cylindrical.
-Used in the lens assembly to reduce optical distortions.
+Aspheric lenses are used in the lens assembly to reduce optical distortions.

 Autofocus: An ability of a camera to keep the subject in focus automatically during the shot.

 AWB: An abbreviation of Auto White Balance.
-Allows the camera to automatically balance the color tones in an image.
+It allows the camera to automatically balance the color tones in an image.

 Back-button Focus: Using the dedicated button on the back of the camera for focusing, instead of using the shutter button.